Category: Pollutants

 • Hexavalent Chromium (Chromium 6)

 Water systems in Utah have been required to test for total chromium since 1993.
 Total chromium measurement is an analysis of two types of chromium, both of which are soluble in water.
-These are hexavalent chromium (or chrome 6) and trivalent chromium.
+These are hexavalent chromium (or Chromium 6) and trivalent chromium.
 Trivalent chromium is an essential nutrient; hexavalent chromium is considered a dangerous contaminant.…

 • Utah DDW Response to the EWG Study on Hexavalent Chromium